 House Majority Leader Eric Cantor, a Virginia Republican, thanked Sebelius for her five years in the federal government – while taking at a swipe at the legislation she is most closely associated with.

 “She had an impossible task: nobody can make Obamacare work,” Cantor tweeted.

 Other Republicans weren’t that gracious.
 Rep. Marsha Blackburn of Tennessee said Sebelius’ departure “has been a long time coming after a litany of failures and total mismanagement.”

 Not surprisingly, given the sharp partisan divide that defines the Obamacare debate, Democrats came to her support.
 House Minority Leader Nancy Pelosi commended the outgoing health secretary for her dedication “to a single purpose: to make health care a right, not a privilege, for all Americans.”

 “When all is said and done,” tweeted ex-Obama senior adviser David Axelrod, “Sebelius has lots to be proud of, including the surprisingly strong finish on exchange signups after rocky start.”

 Sebelius is expected to be by the President’s side at 11 a.m.
 Friday when he announces Burwell’s nomination, according to a White House official.

-Prior to that, Burwell worked for the Bill and Melinda Gates Foundation and in President Bill Clinton's administration under then-Treasury Secretary Robert Rubin.
+Before that, Burwell worked for the Bill and Melinda Gates Foundation.
+In the Clinton administration, she worked under then-Treasury Secretary Robert Rubin.